lammps/lammps/doc/src/Install_git.rst

    If you wish to edit/change a src file that is from a package, you should edit the version of the file inside the package sub-directory with src, then re-install the package.
-The version in the src dir is merely a copy and will be wiped out if you type "make package-update".
+The version in the source directory is merely a copy and will be wiped out if you type "make package-update".

 .. warning::

    The GitHub servers support both the "git://" and "https://" access protocols for anonymous read-only access.
-If you have a correspondingly configured GitHub account, you may also use SSH with "git@github.com:/lammps/lammps.git".
+If you have a correspondingly configured GitHub account, you may also use passwordless SSH access with the URL "git@github.com:lammps/lammps.git".

 The LAMMPS GitHub project is managed by Christoph Junghans (LANL, junghans at lanl.gov), Axel Kohlmeyer (Temple U, akohlmey at